Skip to Content

 Trim the roots with scissors or pruning shears to the approximate size of your overwintering pot.
 Excess roots can become tangled.Pepper plant with bare roots for overwintering

-7. Perform neem oil dunk (optional).
+7. Perform insecticide dunk (optional).

 8. Re-pot in fresh soil.